 Before you perform a physical backup, you must enable the log archiving mode.

-The data that is backed up in a data backup includes the following:
+The data that is backed up in data backup includes the following:

-Tenant-related information, including the tenant name, cluster name, time zone (timezone), replica distribution (locality), and compatibility mode (MySQL or Oracle) of the tenant.
+Tenant-related information, including the tenant name, cluster name, timezone, replica distribution (locality), and compatibility mode (MySQL or Oracle) of the tenant.

 Note

-A data backup backs up system variables and tenant-level parameters, but does not back up cluster-level parameters or private system table data.
+Data backup backs up system variables and tenant-level configurations, but does not back up cluster-level configurations or private system table data.

 Log archiving refers to the automatic archiving of log data.
-OBServer nodes regularly archive log data to the specified backup path.
-This process is fully automatic and does not require external triggering.
+OBServer nodes periodically archive log data to the specified backup path.
+This action is fully automatic and does not require external triggering.

 Physical restore supports tenant-level restore and table-level restore.

-Tenant-level restore: Tenant-level restore refers to the process of rebuilding a new tenant based on existing data backups.
+Tenant-level restore: Tenant-level restore is the process of rebuilding a new tenant based on the backup data of an existing tenant.
 Tenant-level restore ensures global consistency across tables and partitions.

-Table-level restore: Table-level restore refers to restoring user-specified tables from backup data to an existing tenant.
-The existing tenant can be the same as the original tenant, a different tenant within the same cluster, or a tenant in a different cluster.
+Table-level restore: Table-level restore is the process of restoring a user-specified table from backup data to an existing tenant.
+The existing tenant can be the same as the original tenant, a different tenant in the same cluster, or a tenant in a different cluster.

 Tenant-level restore supports full restore and quick restore.